-Consider These 12 Factors Before Getting a Petit Basset Griffon Vendeen Puppy
+12 Things to Know Before Getting a Petit Basset Griffon Vendeen

 Share on:

-Consider These 12 Factors Before Getting a Petit Basset Griffon Vendeen Puppy
+12 Things to Know Before Getting a Petit Basset Griffon Vendeen

 The Petit Basset Griffon Vendeen, or PBGV for short, has long eyebrows, a beard, and a mustache.
 PBGVs were developed to hunt rabbits and other small game in rugged terrain.
 The PBGV, on the other hand, is an ancient and distinctive French scent hound breed bred for agility in dense, thorny underbrush while hunting rabbits.
 As a descendant of the Griffon Vendéen, this breed hails from France's Vendéen region in western France.
 After a long period of careful breeding, it became a highly skilled scent hound.
 The following is what you need to know before purchasing a PBGV!